 Below, we will discuss how to become an electrical engineer.
 We’ll provide specific information about the job outlook and earnings potential for this career path.

 Earning an Electrical Engineering Degree

-It’s important that students enroll in an accredited engineering program, not only to make sure they are learning valuable information during their studies, but also because many states consider a degree from an accredited institution to be one of the licensing requirements.
-ABET, the Accreditation Board for Engineering and Technology, currently accredits more than 450 undergraduate degree programs in electrical and electronics engineering in the U.S.
+It’s important that you enroll in an accredited engineering program.
+This is to make sure you are learning valuable information.
+It’s also because many states consider a degree from an accredited institution to be one of the licensing requirements.
+ABET, the Accreditation Board for Engineering and Technology, accredits more than 450 undergraduate degree programs in electrical and electronics engineering in the U.S.

 If you’re still in high school but have career aspirations of becoming an electrical engineer, it is important to take foundational math and science courses.
 High-school courses that will prepare you for college-level engineering classes include:

 The Path to Getting a License

 Once you graduate from an electrical engineering degree program, the next step is typically to pass the Fundamentals of Engineering exam.
 Successful completion of this exam allows you to officially be considered an engineering intern or engineer-in-training.
 With this designation, aspiring electrical engineers can find entry-level work under the supervision of experienced engineers.
 Once they have acquired the necessary amount of work experience, as required by the state in which they are seeking licensure, engineers-in-training can take a second test.
 This is the Professional Engineering examination.
 Only upon passing this test can they become full-fledged electrical engineers.

 For some students, the path to career preparation may vary.
 For example, you may decide to pursue an advanced education early on.
 You can earn a master’s degree, perhaps even through an accelerated program while completing your bachelor’s degree.
 Earning a master’s degree may increase opportunities for future advancement.
 Or you may choose to go back to school after earning a license and gaining professional experience.
 You can also end your schooling at the undergraduate level if you’re not interested in: